-The first stress test assumes a 30% fall in the Company's equity-based investments, with no change in projections for interest-bearing securities, to simulate a stock market crash.
-The stress test generated a pre-tax loss in the year of the crash with a recovery in the following years.
+The first stress test assumed a 30% fall in the Company's equity-based investments, with no change in projections for interest-bearing securities, to simulate a stock market crash.
+This is roughly equivalent to the magnitude of the equity falls during March 2020 at the height of the market crash at the onset of the Covid-19 pandemic.

-The second stress test combines the impact of a 10% decrease in the stock market with an increase in post-1998 net claims costs on an annual basis over the plan period.
-This combination of events demonstrates the impact of an event that generates a surge in claims at the same time as a prolonged drop in investments.
-This resulted in pre-tax losses over the plan period.
+The second stress test combined the impact of a 10% decrease in the stock market with an increase in post-1998 net claims costs on an annual basis over the plan period.
+This combination of events demonstrated the impact of an event that generates a surge in claims at the same time as a prolonged drop in investments.

-It was established that both scenarios would result in the coverage of the capital requirement reducing.
-The second scenario would generate the greatest falls over the plan period although not to the extent that the regulatory capital requirement or the Company's risk appetite would be breached.
+Both the scenarios would result in the coverage of the capital requirement reducing with the second scenario generating a greater fall over the plan period.
+However, in each scenario the margin of coverage of the regulatory capital requirement remains comfortably in excess of the Company's risk appetite.